Radium 223 therapy

 Doctors use radium 223 to treat prostate cancers that have spread to the bones.
 If there are cancer cells in more than one area of bone, radium 223 can work well to treat those areas and reduce pain.

-You may need to travel to a different hospital for the treatment because it is not available in every hospital.
+You might need to travel to a different hospital for the treatment as it is not available in every hospital.

 Radium is very similar to calcium.
-Like calcium it is taken up by active bone cells.
-This makes it a good way of targeting bone cancer cells.
+And like calcium, active bone cells take up the radium.
+This makes it a good way of specifically targeting bone cancer cells.
 Cancer cells are more active than normal bone cells and so are more likely to pick up the radium 223.

-You have a small tube called a cannula put into a vein in your arm.
-The doctor, nurse or practitioner injects the radium 223 through the cannula into your bloodstream.
-The treatment circulates to your bones.
-The cancer cells in the bone take it up.
+Once it is in the bones it releases the radiation.
 The radiation only travels a short distance, between 2 and 10 cells deep.
 This is much less than a millimetre.
-So it means that the cancer cells receive a high dose of radiation and some of them die.
-Healthy cells receive only a low dose or no radiation.
+This means that the cancer cells receive a high dose of radiation and some of them die.
+And healthy cells receive only a low dose or no radiation.
 So this treatment causes few side effects.

 You have radium 223 as an injection into a vein.
-Usually this is through a thin short tube (a cannula) put into a vein in your arm each time you have treatment.
+Usually this is through a thin short tube (cannula) put into a vein in your arm each time you have treatment.
 The injection takes up to a minute.

 The injection is normally repeated every 4 weeks.
 You may have it up to 6 times.
-You have the treatment as an outpatient and will be able to go home afterwards.
+You have the treatment as an outpatient and can go home afterwards.